nf-core/pathogensurveillance/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

 **nf-core/pathogensurveillance** is a population genomic pipeline for pathogen diagnosis, variant detection, and biosurveillance.
-The pipeline accepts the paths to raw reads for one or more organisms and creates reports in the form of interactive HTML reports or PDF documents.
+The pipeline accepts the paths to raw Illumina, Pacbio, or Nanopore reads for one or more organisms and creates reports in the form of interactive HTML reports or PDF documents.
 Significant features include the ability to analyze unidentified eukaryotic and prokaryotic samples, creation of reports for multiple user-defined groupings of samples, automated discovery and downloading of reference assemblies from NCBI RefSeq, and rapid initial identification based on k-mer sketches followed by a more robust core genome phylogeny.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!